scrapy/flake8-scrapy/docs/rules/scp28.rst

 Why is this bad?
 ================

-Certain configuration keys in ``scrapinghub.yml`` must have specific data types to be valid:

-- The ``requirements`` configuration must be a mapping to properly specify package installation options
-- The ``stacks`` configuration must be a mapping to define named stack configurations

-Using incorrect data types will cause deployment failures or unexpected behavior.
+Using an invalid ``scrapinghub.yml`` file will cause deployment failures or unexpected behavior.
 See :ref:`shub:configuration`.

 Examples